maueroats/nsml-documents/emergencies.md

 same as the actual competition.

-This policy is for situations where normal participation is not physically possible or where concern for the safety of students and coaches prevents normal participation.
+This policy is for situations where normal participation is not physically possible, or where concern for the safety of students and coaches prevents normal participation.
 It is imperative that all schools submit accurate contact information to the league so that in the event of an emergency, schools can contact one another and can be contacted by the president.